dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

     ![Add a new member](/files/add-member-link-members-screen.jpg)

-1. Enter the email address of your client associated with the DNSimple user.
+1. Enter the email address of your client associated with their DNSimple user.

     ![Add a new member form](/files/add-member-screen.jpg)

-1. Congratulations, you've added another member to your account!
+1. Congratulations, you've added your client to the new account!

     ![Member added](/files/add-member-added-members-screen.jpg)